Compute

 Name

-Name of the secret you create, which must be unique.
+Name of the secret you create, which must be unique in a namespace.

 Namespace

-Namespace to which the secret belongs.
+Namespace that the secret belongs to.
 The current namespace is used by default.

 Description